Lightning–Panthers rivalry: Trophy

 That first regular season game also saw the introduction of a 15-pound trophy for the winner of the season series, the Sunshine Cup.
 Presented by the Sunshine Network (the cable broadcast partner for both clubs), it was the first—and to date, only—NHL trophy to be contested by two specific teams, a phenomenon more associated with regional college football rivalries.
 For the 2003–04 season, it was reintroduced as the Nextel Cup Challenge by the two clubs' marketing departments, though that iteration also lasted only one season.
 Both cups were intended to raise money for the teams' charitable foundations.

 In 2014, Florida Governor Rick Scott announced a second revival of the series winner trophy, now called the Governor's Cup.
 Specifically the cup's creation was described as an aim to increase the popularity of ice hockey within the state of Florida, as well as supporting youth hockey.
 The first Governor's Cup was won by the Lightning; however, the trophy has not been awarded since 2014.

-Results

-The winner of the season series is determined by the total number of points earned between the two teams in head-to-head matchups.
-Two points are awarded for a win, one point is awarded for losing in overtime or a shootout, and no points are awarded for a loss in regulation.
-Scores of games won by the series winning team are in bold.
-Prior to the 1999–2000 NHL season teams were not awarded a point for a loss in overtime and matches that ended in a tie resulted in each team earning one point in the standings.
-Only thrice in the rivalry has a team swept the season series.
-Florida did so in 1998–99, while Tampa Bay achieved it in 2013–14 and again in 2018–19.

-As of the 2022–23 season the Panthers hold an edge of 16–12–1 in terms of season series wins.
-Tampa Bay has won the season series four times in a row on two occasions, and the Panthers have done so once.
-Tampa Bay has won both playoff series.